-- 4.1 The Education Committee at its meeting on 22 November (Report 658-2010 refers) approved the permanent relocation of the Eastern Primary School to the old Grove Academy building on Camperdown Street. - 4.2 The Draft Site Planning Brief sets clear guidance for the redevelopment of the site.
-The key points of the Draft Site Planning Brief are: - Promoting conversion of the Category A Listed buildings for a range of uses, though housing is considered to be the most appropriate option; - Retaining and re-using the main school building and ancillary buildings is essential; - Encouraging development of a small number of houses along the northern boundary of the site.
+- 4.1 The Education Committee at its meeting on 22 November 2010 (Report 658-2010 refers) approved the permanent relocation of the Eastern Primary School to the old Grove Academy building on Camperdown Street. - 4.2 The City Development Committee of 6 December 2010 (Report 648-2010 refers) approved the Draft Site Planning Brief for public consultation in order to gauge the local communities' opinions on the draft planning guidance for the redevelopment of the site. - 4.3 The key points of the Draft Site Planning Brief are: - To promote conversion of the Category A Listed buildings for housing only; - The retention and re-use of the main school building and ancillary buildings; - To encourage a small number of houses along the northern boundary of the site. - 4.4 A copy of the Draft Site Planning Brief was placed on the City Council webpage and 56 letters outlining the content of the Draft were forwarded on 7 December 2010 inviting comments from the owners of neighbouring properties as well as the interested parties of Broughty Ferry Community Council, Dundee Civic Trust and Historic Scotland. - 4.5 Following a consultation period of eight weeks comments from the residents of three neighbouring properties were received: